hap-server/hap-server/README.md

 ```

 Valid keys are `"accessory-uis"`, `"accessory-discovery"`, `"accessory-setup"` and `"authentication-handlers"`.
 Other
-options are passed to plugins.
+options are passed to the plugin.

 ```json
 {